 - Mr Cenz and Lovepusher have combined to show a woman in deep thought holding a glowing orb seemingly connecting with the future.

-- Nomad Clan use the fast-forward and rewind signs of old cassette decks to show connections through time and a pigeon carrying a letter for connections across space.
+- Nomad Clan use the fast-forward and rewind symbols of old cassette decks to show connections through time, and a pigeon carrying a letter for connections across space.

-- Best Ever simply portray human connections through the shaking of hands.
+- Best Ever simply portrays human connections through the shaking of hands.

-- Oliver Switch and BUSK conveys the unbroken line of time from grand old masters to modern street art and graffiti.
+- Oliver Switch and BUSK convey the unbroken line of time from grand old masters to modern street art and graffiti.

 - Tizer and Captain Kris highlight the links between nature and technology in their image of a robot dancing with a woman.